 The fair values of the Company's receivables, accounts payable and accrued liabilities, and flow through premium liability approximate their carrying values due to the short terms to maturity.
 Cash and certain marketable securities are measured at fair values using Level 1 inputs.
-Other marketable securities are measured using Level 3 of the fair value hierarchy.
-The fair value of deferred royalty liability approximates its carrying value as it is at estimated market interest rates using Level 2 inputs.
+Certain other marketable securities are measured using Level 3 of the fair value hierarchy.
+The fair value of deferred royalty and lease liabilities approximate their carrying values as they are at estimated market interest rates using Level 2 inputs.